xDaryamo/puccini/README.md

 ⮕ [Documentation](puccini-clout/)

-Simple Clout processor.
-Can executes JavaScript scriptlets, whether they are in a Clout file (in the metadata section) or provided directly.
+A Clout processor.
+Can execute JavaScript scriptlets, whether they are in a Clout file (in the metadata section) or provided as external files.
 It can evaluate TOSCA functions, apply constraints, execute Kubernetes specification generation, translate workflows to BPMN, etc.

 The tool can also be used to add/remove scriptlets by manipulating the metadata section in the Clout.